BrighterCommand/Brighter/Contributing.md

 # **Contributors Wanted: Inquire Within** #
-it isn't wise to build something that can be a part of someone's ecosystem without help, and we are always open to contributions to help us fix issues or work on features
+It isn't wise to build something that can be a part of someone's ecosystem without help, and we are always open to contributions to help us fix issues or work on features

 ## Getting Started ##